Phone-GWP-group

 But why use seasonal packaging?

-Done correctly, seasonal packaging can significantly drive sales volumes, brand awareness and impulse purchases.
-It can help you stand out from the competition, attract additional shelf space, and, in the longer term, help to drive consumer loyalty and repeat sales.
+Done correctly, seasonal packaging can significantly increase sales volumes, brand awareness, and impulse purchases.
+It can also help you stand out from the competition, attract additional shelf space, and, in the longer term, drive consumer loyalty and repeat sales.

 Ultimately, it can be the difference between a red-hot sales period and a lukewarm (or worse) festive season.

 But critically, your packaging must be on point to achieve this.
-As such, the remainder of this guide covers the seven things you should do when creating seasonal packaging and the seven things you really shouldn’t.
-The seven deadly sins, if you will.
+As such, this guide covers the seven things you should do when creating seasonal packaging and the seven things you really shouldn’t – the seven deadly sins, if you will.

 The 7 do's for creating your seasonal packaging